-We are not afraid to do things slightly differently at Kingsthorpe College, and we feel that there are multiple reasons why you may decide to stay with us if you are a current member of the lower school, or consider joining us from another Sixth Form:
+We are not afraid to do things slightly differently at Kingsthorpe College, and we feel that there are multiple reasons why you may decide to stay with us if you are a current member of the lower school, or consider joining us from another school:

-Students play a major role in the running of the Sixth Form, with a Head Boy and Head Girl elected at the start of each year.
-They work with a Student Leadership Team that has regular meetings with the senior leadership team both in the main school and the Sixth Form.
-There is no uniform policy in the Sixth Form, but an agreed ‘smart’ dress code that students actively played a role in deciding upon.
+Students play a major role in the running of Post 16, with a Student Leadership Team that is elected early in the academic year.
+They as a team work with students both in the main school and Post 16.
+There is a Post 16 dress code that students played an influential role in deciding upon.